secretstartups/handbook/sites/handbook/source/handbook/marketing/readmes/brandon-lyon.html.md

 ### Communication

-I tend to start the first day of the week by answering issues and only answer issues that day.
+I try to limit my interactions with issue threads to one day per week.
 If you don't hear from me on an issue until next week, that's why.
 It helps me focus on accomplishing planned tasks.
 If you need to contact me urgently then you might want to try Slack.
 That said, I tend to turn off Slack during the second half of the day.
 This also helps me focus on work that needs to get done.

 ## Conclusion